 Tangle Lakes Campground is located at MP 21.5 of the north side of the Denali Highway.
 It is situated within the Delta WSR corridor and the Tangle Lakes Archaeological District boundary.
 The campground has 45 accessible campsites and 4 walk-in sites.
-The facility is equipped with water pumps, picnic tables, fire rings, outhouses, a boat launch, and includes the collection of fees by an employee or agent of the BLM.
-Reasonable visitor protection is provided to ensure a safe and secure environment for all users.
+The facility is equipped with potable water, picnic tables, fire rings, outhouses, a boat launch, and trash facilities.
 The campground rests amid a series of long, narrow lakes known as the Tangle Lakes that are connected by the Tangle River and form the headwaters of the Delta River.
-The boat launch provides access to the lakes and is also the designated put-in for the popular 30-mile Delta Wild & Scenic River float trip.
+The boat launch provides access to the lakes and is also the designated put-in for the popular 30-mile Delta WSR float trip.
 Ample recreational opportunities for boating, fishing, berry picking, and hiking can be found at the campground.
-Additionally, during the fall season, this area provides substantial resources for subsistence and sport hunting of caribou and moose.
-Current fees for the campground are \$15 for drivein sites (including group sites) and \$6 for walk-in sites.
+Additionally, during the fall season, this area provides substantial resources for subsistence and sport hunting.
+Current fees for the campground are \$15 for drive-in sites (including group sites) and \$6 for walk-in sites.